karatelabs/karate/README.md

 # enable ssl and force the algorithm to TLSv1.2
 * configure ssl = 'TLSv1.2'

-# time-out if the response is not forthcoming within 10 seconds
+# time-out if the response is not received within 10 seconds (after the connection is established)
 * configure readTimeout = 10000

 # set the uri of the http proxy server to use